 A Sermon on 1 Kings 8:27Read more

-The Old Testament recounts for us the desire of David, the great king of Israel, to build a house of God befitting His glory and splendor.
-God redirected David’s desire and we are told Solomon, David’s son, fulfilled this desire at a later time.
-Solomon built and dedicated a magnificent temple for God’s dwelling place among his people as a place for God’s people to commune with him.
-Dr. Martyn Lloyd-Jones expounds this theme of God’s dwelling among his people in this special Christmas Day sermon on 1 Kings 8:27 by showing how the Son of God dwelt on earth in the incarnation.
-Jesus “tabernacled” among us; he literally came to dwell on earth.
-This reality is a great paradox - that God could come and take on flesh and be the means of salvation.
-How can Christians respond in any other way than in great amazement and faith at this momentous occasion!
-Through the incarnation we now have a way to meet and commune with God that is impossible without the Lamb of God coming to taste death on our behalf.
-Listen as Dr. Lloyd-Jones stirs our hearts through the preaching of the Word to behold our God in wonder and rejoicing of his dwelling among us.
+The Old Testament recounts the desire of David, the great king of Israel, to build a house of God befitting His glory and splendor.
+God redirected David’s desire and Solomon, David’s son, fulfilled this desire at a later time.
+Solomon built and dedicated a magnificent temple for God’s dwelling place among His people as a place for God’s people to commune with Him.
+In the sermon on 1 Kings 8:27 titled “Will God Dwell on Earth?”
+Dr. Martyn Lloyd-Jones expounds this theme of God’s dwelling among His people in this special Christmas Day sermon by showing how the Son of God dwelt on earth in the incarnation.
+Jesus “tabernacled” among His people; He literally came to dwell on earth.
+This reality is a great paradox: that God could come and take on flesh and be the means of salvation.
+How can Christians respond in any other way than in great amazement and faith at this momentous occasion.
+Through the incarnation there is now a way to meet and commune with God that is impossible without the Lamb of God coming to taste death on the sinner’s behalf.

 Additional Scripture Translations